GIXLabs/GIXLabs.github.io/how_to/Bambu_Lab.md

 ## After The Print

-1. Confirm that the print is done, and the printer is not moving.
-2. Remove the print from the print bed gently.
+1. Remove the print from the metal sheet gently.
-  - If the print does not come off easilyold the front lip of the print bed, push upwards gently to disengage with the magnets, and take out the print bed.
+  - If the print does not come off easily, fold the front lip of the sheet, push upwards gently and take out the sheet.
-  - Then bend the print bed gently to remove the 3D print.
+  - Then bend the sheet slightly to remove the 3D print.
-5. Return the print bed back into the printer and close the glass door.
+2. Return the metal sheet back into the printer and close the glass door.
-6. Done!!
-Have fun with your first 3D print on the Bambu Lab X1 Carbon.
+3. Done!!
+Have fun with your first 3D print on the Bambu Lab X1 Carbon/P2S.

 Please see the reference images below for correct and incorrect placement of the print bed: